 When the Dothraki begin to attack other people groups, Daenerys learns that they intend to sell all the boys and girls they capture.
 The children will be sent to brothels, where extra money will be paid for the boys.
 Daenerys hears a girl being raped and stops the Dothraki warriors from continuing to hurt her.
 Daenerys continues to save every woman she finds being raped and takes the women into custody as her slaves.
 Daenerys asks her husband to stop his soldiers from any further rape and encourages him to have his men make wives of the conquered women.

 Alcohol: Characters drink wine and other types of alcohol.
 At age 14, Jon Snow is glad that no one is paying attention to him at a feast, because it means that he can drink as much alcohol as he wants.

 Drugs: Dying and injured characters are given poppy juice to ease their pain.

 Media tie-in: HBO launched a television series based on this book series.
-It debuted in the spring of 2011, won an Emmy and was nominated in 12 other categories.
+It debuted in the spring of 2011.